LIV2/RIPPLE-IDE/README.md

 For more information on these features please see the [lide.device readme](https://github.com/LIV2/lide.device/blob/master/README.md)

 ## Ordering PCBs
+You can find the latest Gerbers attached to the [latest Release](https://github.com/LIV2/RIPPLE-IDE/releases)

 I recommend ordering from JLCPCB as this board was designed within their 2-layer specifications

+BOM and Placement files for JLCPCBs assembly service are provided and can be found inside the Gerbers folder and the Gerbers.zip file found under [Releases](https://github.com/LIV2/RIPPLE-IDE/releases)

 Recommended options when ordering:
 * Thickness: 1.6mm
 * Surface Finish: ENIG-RoHS